cloudify-cosmo/cloudify-stage/widgets/deploymentsView/README.md

 #### Run Workflow

-The _Run Workflow_ bulk action will show a modal that allows selecting a workflow that will be executed on each deployment that matches the current filter.
+The _Run Workflow_ bulk action will show a modal that allows selecting a workflow, that will be executed on each deployment that matches the current filter.
+Note that only workflows which are common for filtered deployments can be selected within the modal.

+After selecting a workflow, user will be able to adjust workflow parameters.
+Only simple type parameters (`string`, `integer`, `float`, `boolean`, `list`, `textarea`) which are common for deployments matching the current filter are presented.
+Parameters with default values will have the initial value set.

 ![Run Workflow modal](/images/ui/widgets/deployments-view-run-workflow-modal.png)